dhopp1/nlp_pipeline/README.md

 # this will generate a metadata file and create the directory structure
 # you can now add additional data to the metadata file, (titles, etc.).
 When finished, run the following so the metadata in the processor object will reflect the local file
+# in the web_filepath metadata column you can also put paths to local .txt files
 processor.refresh_object_metadata()

 # if you ever make changes to the local files, e.g., delete a PDF, run the following to make sure the metadata file reflects that
 processor.sync_local_metadata()

-# download some documents with metadat IDs 1, 2, and 3
+# download some documents with metadata IDs 1, 2, and 3
 text_ids = [1,2,3]
 processor.download_text_id(text_ids)